-We’ve been to Nikko twice from Tokyo and both times have traveled on Tobu Railways using their Nikko Passes.
+We’ve been to Nikko a couple of times from Tokyo and have travelled on Tobu Railways using their Nikko Passes.

 The first time we were on a day trip and used the Nikko World Heritage Pass for the train and bus around the shines and temples in the Nikko township area.
-The pass is valid for 2 days / 1 night but can still be good value for the day trip as it is priced at a good discount to the return base train fare.
+The pass is valid for 2 days / 1 night but can still be great value for the day trip as it is priced at a discount to the return train fare alone.

-The Tobu trains are comfortable to travel in and of a similar standard inside to the limited express and shinkansen trains you may have traveled on in other parts of Japan.
-There’s plenty of leg room, free WIFI for passengers on the train, a refreshment cart will come around periodically to make purchases and there’s a luggage shelf overhead.
+The Tobu trains are comfortable to travel in and of a similar standard inside to the limited express and shinkansen trains you may have travelled on in other parts of Japan.
+There’s plenty of legroom, free WIFI for passengers on the train, a refreshment cart will come around periodically to make purchases and there’s a luggage shelf overhead.

 20 things to do in Nikko